The following is a guest post by Megan Collins of Style Girlfriend.

 Tall black socks that hovered in confusion right below his calf.
 Too-short soccer shorts in a strange wind-breaker material and a skin-tight UnderArmour tank top completed the ensemble.
 I wiped the machine down and hopped off without another look.

-Right now, you’re probably thinking – Great, you’re going to tell me I have to watch what I wear to the gym now too?
+Right now, you’re probably thinking – Great, you’re going to tell me I have to

 Well, yes and no.